liufengting/FTPinterest/README.md

 # FTPinterest

-FTPinterest is just a demo that imitates Pinterest.
+FTPinterest is just a demo that mimics Pinterest.
 It has almost the same animations like Pinterest.
 I don't really have much time to finish this README.
 Feel welcome to clone this repo and see the code.

 ## This demo covers three frameworks that I wrote: